 top of page

 What are You Here To Do?
+Your unique dharma

-Stepping into the Power of Your Dharma
+Stepping into the power of your Dharma and finding your path.

 I often used to puzzle over why, after periods of intense yoga study in India, I would return home and make a huge life change.
 Resolutely and without a moment's hesitation, I would end a toxic relationship, change my job or move house.
 These actions would invariably plunge me into a mixture of exhilaration and uncertainty – the two faces of freedom.
 Making radical changes to my life did not always appear to work in my favour materially but the alternative – not living my truth – was unbearable to me.